Knife Maker's Mark for Jay Fisher Knives

 $200 deposit, balance due on completion

-• You decide on the type of knife and features and accessories you want.
+• Usually through email, we discuss the type of knife and features and accessories you want.

 • I put your project in my lineup, and you wait.
 I work up the design, and start building your knife or knives.